As seen on the Ellen DeGeneres Show

-Water Gel at work in the world is a superabsorbent polymer, or Hydrogel, that's used as super-effective way to hold liquid in baby diapers.
+Water Gel is a superabsorbent polymer that's used as a super-effective way to hold liquid in baby diapers.
 Superabsorbent polymers in their crystalline form, are used to help farmers retain water in their soil in times of drought.
-Learn how polymers are used to lessen the effect of environmental disasters on animal and human life.

 I loved to see my grandchildren's faces when they experimented with the water gel.
 I plan to use some in potting soil this winter (in my greenhouse) and next spring too!

 Like many of your other polymer products, the classes are always excited by the demonstrations or experiments.
 You've got all bases covered when it comes to polymers for kids!

 FUN, FUN, FUN!!! review by Kathy Storer on 11/29/2012